 Open Tuesday-Saturday from 5 p.m. to 9 p.m. and Thursday and Friday from 11 a.m. to 3 p.m.

 LE HATLEY - MANOIR HOVEY ($$$$)

 Le Hatley Restaurant at Manoir Hovey, with its panoramic view of Lake Massawippi, is renowned for its friendly, personalized service and for its innovative terroir-driven Quebec cuisine, which uses the finest local and regional products.
 Manoir Hovey is a proud member of the prestigious French hotel association, Relais & Châteaux.

 Open daily from 8 a.m. to 10:30 a.m.
 (10 a.m. to 2 p.m. on Sundays) and from 5:30 p.m. to 9:30 p.m.

 Festival des traditions du monde

-Description: Through performances by professional and amateur artists, culinary offerings, artistic creations and sports competitions, the region's various cultural communities work together to present and showcase, during the five days of the event, the beauty of their heritage and traditional values.
+Description: Through the interpretation of professional and amateur performances, culinary offerings, artistic creations and sports competitions, the region's various cultural communities work together to present and showcase, during the five days of the event, the beauty of their heritage and traditional values.

 - Very Favourable